Kneckter/Rotomonitor/README.md

 userAlerts: an array of user IDs to DM upon device going offline

-url: URL of your RDM website, by default IP:9000 but can use actual URL if you have a properly configured reverse proxy
+rotomURL: URL of your Rotom admin interface, by default IP:7072 but can use actual URL if you have a properly configured reverse proxy
-websiteLogin: Username to login with
-websitePassword: Password for the username

 The above user must have admin access to the website